-Instead of a function the use method can also accept an object with a register function that will be passed the endpoint the middleware will be mounted at and returns the actual middleware function.
+Instead of a function the use method can also accept an object with a register function that will take a parameter endpoint, the middleware will be mounted at and returns the actual middleware function.
 This allows manipulating the endpoint before creating the middleware (e.g. to document headers, request bodies, path parameters or query parameters).